EdrawMax Diagram Software

 • Solid Line: A solid line in the center signifies that the instrument is placed in a primary location in the control room.
 The instrument is visible on the front of the panel or video display.

-• Dashed Line: The dashed line specifies that the instrument is in a secondary position in the control room and is not accessible by the operator.
-The instrument is not visible on the front of the panel or video display.
+• Dashed Line: The dashed line specifies that the instrument is in a secondary position in the control room and inaccessible to the operator.
+It is not visible on the front of the panel or video display.

 • Double Solid Line: A double solid line tells that it is in a primary position in the local control center and is operator accessible at the panel front or console.